QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Implementation Details and Performance
 ======================================

-Recall the famous quote from Knuth: "Premature optimization is the root of all evil.
+Recall the famous quote from Knuth: "Premature optimization is the root of all evil...
 Yet we should not pass up our opportunities in that critical 3%".
-The most common example of premature optimization is trying to use your own mental model of a compiler while writing your code, overly worried about the efficiency of code and (usually incorrectly) second-guessing the compiler.
+The most common example of premature optimization is trying to use your own mental model of a compiler while writing your code, worried about the efficiency of code and (usually incorrectly) second-guessing the compiler.

 Concretely, the lessons in this section are